Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 • cholesterol (blood fats)

-• Get your HbA1c, blood pressure and blood cholesterol (blood fats) measured at least once a year as part of your annual diabetes review – make sure you get advice and support from your healthcare team to keep them within your target range.
+Get your HBA1c, blood pressure and blood cholesterol measured at least once a year as part of your annual diabetes review.
+Your healthcare team may give you medication to help manage your blood pressure or cholesterol levels.
+Getting support from your healthcare team to manage these three things, will help you to manage your diabetes and reduce the risk of heart disease.

 • Get help to stop smoking.
 Smoking makes it harder for blood to flow around your body, especially to your heart.
-If you need help stopping, ask your healthcare team for more help or check out our information to help you quit.
+If you need help stopping, ask your healthcare team for more help or check out our information to help you quit

-• Eat a healthy, balanced diet to protect your heart.
+• Eat a healthy, balanced diet to protect your heart

-• Be physically active and do some regular exercise.
+• Be physically active

 • If you are living with obesity or overweight, get support to help you lose some weight.
 Even losing a small amount can make a real difference.